yash1744/fetch-de-submission/readme.md

 - Partitioning Kafka Topics: Increasing the number of partitions in Kafka allows messages to be distributed across multiple brokers, improving throughput and parallel processing.
 This enables multiple consumers to handle different partitions of the same topic efficiently.

-- Horizontal Scaling: Kubernetes enables you to scale consumer pods by adding more replicas to handle growing traffic.
+- Horizontal Scaling: Using Orchestration service like Kubernetes enables you to scale consumer pods by adding more replicas to handle growing traffic.
 The Horizontal Pod Autoscaler (HPA) automatically adjusts the number of pods based on metrics like Kafka message lag or resource usage.

 - Distributed Consumer Load Balancing: Kafka Consumer Groups allow multiple consumers to process messages from different partitions concurrently.
 This distributed approach ensures efficient message processing and prevents any single consumer from being overloaded.